Logging to elmah.io from ASP.NET Core

 }

-When catching an exception, you simply call the Ship
+When catching an exception (in this example an DivideByZeroException), you call the Ship

 extension method with the current HTTP context as parameter.